aayushisingh11/CAD-project-upes-2023/README.md

 The idea of project and workflow is explained in the form of presentation video.
 ---
 Click on this Pubilc IP address to access my cloud deployed project [20.106.207.232](https://20.106.207.232/index.html)

+Or simply copy 20.106.207.232 and paste this on web browser to access
 ---